Sac Chef at Large, Founding Chef of Woodfire Grill & Grange Restaurant & Bar

 In August 2008, after 6 successful years, Tuohy sold the Woodfire Grill.
 He has moved back to his native northern California to launch a new seasonally influenced restaurant featuring the best of local ingredients and artisanal products.
 The restaurant is called Grange and is be located at The Citizen Hotel in downtown Sacramento.
 Grange & Tuohy garnered a 4 star opening review in the Sacramento Bee newspaper and continues to receive accolades from other media.
 Tuohy is a past member of the Extra Virgin Olive Oil taste panel at the UC Davis Olive Center, the only certified taste panel in the US recognized by the International Olive Council.

 In 2010, Tuohy was elected to the Board of Directors of the California Olive Oil Council.
-Tuohy is continuing to develop his brand for Napa Valley/Northern California Cuisine using the freshest and best local ingredients prepared in interesting and flavorful ways.
-In 2011, Tuohy moved to the Napa Valley where currently resides in the Los Carneros AVA, with his wife Patti.
-He continues to work on consulting projects, small events at wineries & private residences and a forthcoming book on Extra Virgin Olive Oil.
+Tuohy is continuing to develop his brand for Northern California Cuisine using the freshest and best local ingredients prepared in interesting and flavorful ways.
+In 2011, Tuohy moved to the Napa Valley landing in the Los Carneros AVA, with his wife Patti where the two of them enjoyed exploring the Napa and Sonoma wine country.